Website Screenshot Design Patterns

 Real-Time website screenshot

-1. Make a HTTP GET or POST request that contains the URL, your API key and optional configuration options such as storage or request templates
+1. Make an HTTP GET or POST request containing the URL, your API key, and optional configuration options such as storage or request templates.

-2. The Screenshot API will visit the website URL and capture a screenshot
+2. The Screenshot API visits the website URL and captures a screenshot.

-3. The screenshot image is returned in a format such as a png, jpeg or JSON (base64 encoded)
+3. The screenshot image is returned in a format such as PNG, JPEG, or JSON (base64 encoded).

-Here is an example request on how to take a screenshot with the Screenshot API using the default options:
+Example request to take a screenshot with the Screenshot API using the default options:

 &url=https://www.youtube.com